CartoDB/dataservices-api/doc/geocoding_functions.md

 ### cdb_geocode_postalcode_point(_code text, country_name text_)

-Geocodes postal codes, and country names, into point data.
+Goecodes the postal code for a specified country into a **point** geometry.

 #### Arguments